 Furthermore, 52 percent of those campers have children so if you’re someone thinking of camping for the first time with your kids, there’s no need to panic about what you should know to be a happy camper.
 There are many benefits of family camping but much of it is about being prepared and knowing some simple hacks to make it a stress-free time for all the family to enjoy for years to come.

 While new campers often have to learn the hard way, there are ways to avoid common pitfalls by preparing for your trip before you even leave home.
 People often go overboard on buying new equipment without knowing how to use them or may not necessarily need.
 A way to combat this is to order subscription boxes for your adventure to familiarize yourself with all the essentials in one go and learn from industry experts exactly what you need for a camping trip.
-Additionally, borrowing a tent to put up in your backyard and sleep in it for the night to find out if it’s the right size for you all to fit in is also advisable.
+Additionally, borrowing a tent or a hammock for camping to put up in your backyard and sleep in it for the night to find out if it’s the right size for you all to fit in is also advisable.
 Setting up camp beforehand will also ensure everyone knows how to use a stove, light a fire and use all the equipment correctly.

 Packing for a trip